 With the current trend attracting more and more business owners to fast and easy templates, going a different route can send the right message to your audience: Yes, you are different.
 Yes, you deserve their business.

-By choosing a custom business website design, you can create a customer experience that is specific to your audience and demographic.
-(Remember, the more you talk to your customer – not everyone – the better your business will do.)
+By choosing a custom business website design, you can create and improve customer experiences that are specific to your audience and demographic.
+(Remember, the more you talk to your customer — not everyone — the better your business will do.)

 Playing an active role in how your website functions and which features it includes can do wonders for engagement and conversions.
 And, while there are some features you can tweak with standard templates, there’s not much you can do that will really make a statement.